Privacy and Publication Policy

 Canada Revenue Agency (CRA) Requirements

-In order to comply with the CRA’s requirements with respect to donations, the CRS keeps a record of all donations received.
+In order to comply with the CRA’s requirements with respect to donations, the Cancer Research Society keeps a record of all donations received.
 Any personal information in these records remains private and confidential.
 In addition, this information is kept in a safe place, only accessible to authorized employees and volunteers.

-The CRS may later contact individuals who have made a donation in order to send them information on a variety of topics.
+The Cancer Research Society may later contact individuals who have made a donation in order to send them information on a variety of topics.
 Donors may be contacted by mail, telephone or email.
 If you do not want to be contacted, your wishes will be respected.
-Simply contact us by email at email@example.com or by telephone at 514 861‑9227 or toll‑free at 1 888 766‑2262.
+Simply contact us by email at firstname.lastname@example.org or by telephone at 514 861‑9227 or toll‑free at 1 888 766‑2262.

-The CRS aims to circulate accurate and clear information.
-The CRS takes into account all comments received and brings about the necessary modifications as quick as possible.
-Furthermore, the CRS transmits the characteristics of the disease and the data supporting its research for information purposes only.
+The Cancer Research Society aims to circulate accurate and clear information.
+The Society takes into account all comments received and brings about the necessary modifications as quick as possible.
+Furthermore, the Society transmits the characteristics of the disease and the data supporting its research for information purposes only.
 This should not replace medical advice.